Railway-Op-Sim/railostools/README.md

 ROS_LOG_DIR = 'C:\\Program Files (x86)\\RailwayOperationSimulator\\Railway\\Performance\ logs'

-# Create a new monitor pointing to the ROS log directory
+# Create a new monitor pointing to the RailOS log directory
 my_monitor = Monitor(ROS_LOG_DIR)

 # Create a listener function which will just print the data